Marga d'Andurain

-Marga d'Andurain (born Jeanne Amélie Marguerite Clérisse; May 29, 1893 – November 5, 1948) was a French adventurer and suspected criminal.
+Marga d'Andurain (born Jeanne Amélie Marguerite Clérisse; May 29, 1893 – November 5, 1948), was a French adventurer and suspected criminal.

 During her lifetime, she was accused of espionage, drug trafficking, selling pearls and diamonds on the black market, as well as killing her two husbands and godson, but none of these claims have been conclusively proven.
 D'Andurain is noted for attempting to become the first female European to enter the holy city of Mecca.
 She was murdered aboard her yacht, the Djéïlan, at the age of 55.

 Biography

 Childhood and youth

 Marguerite was born in the family of magistrate Maxime Ernest Clérisse, a judge at the Bayonne court, and housewife Marie Jeanne Diriart.
 She had a younger brother named Pitt and a sister, Mathilde.

-Raised in a provincial, traditional Catholic environment, the young Marguerite was always considered a rebel in her community.
+Raised in a provincial, traditional Catholic environment, young Marguerite was always considered a rebel in her community.
 She scoffed at the conventional education given to young women at the time, which taught them to be effeminate and to respect the male authority.
-As she was an unruly and rude child, Marguerite was considered an outcast among her peers.
+As she was an unruly and rude child; Marguerite was considered an outcast among her peers.
 According to her own, perhaps embellished, account, at one point in her adolescence, her family attempted to have her exorcised by the local Bishop of the Bayonne.

 While studying at a Spanish convent, she received the nickname "Marga", which stuck with her for the rest of her life.

 On February 13, 1911, at the age of 17, she married Count Pierre d'Andurain, a cousin she had met two years earlier on a beach in Biarritz.